 Part of the Aging and Disability Business Institute Series—a collaboration of National Association of Area Agencies on Aging (n4a) and American Society on Aging (ASA);

 Includes complimentary CEs

-Frustrated that people don't know what an Area Agency on Aging is or what it does?
-Ever thought about how branding the AAA can tell a story that lives in clients' minds and symbolizes trust, adaptability, credibility and knowledge?
-Learn how to be a storyteller and discover how stories can become a powerful and impactful marketing tool.
-Using components from ReFraming Aging, Vintage's rebranding process and the Peninsula Agency on Aging's refined marketing strategy, in this webinar presenters will discuss the importance of building brand momentum to position your AAA and strengthen relationships with the community, donors, sponsors and clients.
-Attendees will learn how to use a similar approach in their agency, and how best to communicate through an innovative, cohesive and fresh brand strategy that will tell the agency's story.
+Frustrated that people don't know who the Area Agency on Aging is or what it does?
+Ever thought about how branding the AAA can tell a story that lives in clients' minds and symbolizes trust, adaptability, credibility, and knowledge?
+Learn how to be a storyteller and discover how your stories become a powerful and impactful marketing tool.
+Using components from ReFraming Aging, Vintage's rebranding process, and Peninsula Agency on Aging's refined marketing strategy, we'll discuss the importance of building brand momentum to position your own AAA and strengthen relationships with the community, donors, sponsors, and clients.
+Attendees will learn how to utilize a similar approach in their agency and how best to communicate through an innovative, cohesive, and fresh brand strategy that will tell the agency's story.

 Participants in this webinar will be able to:

-- Identify stories and learn how to capture and use such stories to make an impact for your organization; and,
+- Identify stories and learn hos to capture and use such stories to make an impact for your organization

-- Explain the importance of an agency's brand and the why it is essential for nonprofits and AAAs to identify, articulate and most importantly, market the impact they make with their programs.
+- Explain the importance of an agency's brand and the why it's essential for nonprofits & AAAs to identify, articulate, and most importantly, market the impact they make with their programs.

 |Erin Fisher, Director of Vintage, has a bachelor's degree in business administration from Berry College and a master's degree in gerontology from Georgia State University.
 She enjoys skiing, stand up paddle boarding, hiking 14ers, traveling, and watching SEC college football when she's not working with older adults and their families.|